 What is "Neighborhood Preference"?

 Applicants are selected through a random lottery.
-If not selected via "neighborhood preference", a student's application is re-entered into the general lottery.
+If not selected via "neighborhood preference," a student's application is included into the general lottery.

 If I have more than one child in my household, do I need to submit a separate application for each child?

 Yes.
 Each student must submit a separate online application.
-All efforts will be made to ensure that families with twins or same-grade siblings are accepted into the same school provided the school/program choices are identical and in the same priority order on both applications.
+All efforts will be made to ensure that families with twins or same-grade siblings are accepted into the same school, provided the school/program choices are identical and in the same rank order on both applications.

 Will my child be considered for admission if we submit an application after the application deadline?

 Yes.
-You may submit an application during the late application-second lottery phase or the late post-lottery phase provided your child did not register either during the Sibling & Priority phase of Open Enrollment or following the first lottery.
+You may submit an application during the late application-second lottery phase or the late post-lottery phase if your child has not yet submitted an eligible lottery application.
 The second lottery and post-lottery phases allocate unfilled seats from the first lottery.
 The late, post-lottery application period ends one week before school starts.

-Do I need to submit an application if my child already attends a school other than our school of residence?
+Do I need to submit an application if my child already attends their requested school?

 No. You need to submit an application only if:

-- You are enrolling your child in PUSD for the first time and wish to enroll in a school other than your school of residence.
+- You are enrolling your child in PUSD for the first time and wish to enroll in a school other than your neighborhood school.

 What if my child is not accepted at any of the schools I have selected?

-Applicants may remain on the waitlist for each of their preferred schools until a week before school starts in case a seat becomes available.
-Children who are waitlisted at all of their preferred schools should complete online registration for their school of residence.
-If a space becomes available for one of the student's waitlisted schools, staff may transfer the student's registration to the new lottery-offered school.
+Applicants may remain on the waitlist for each of their preferred schools until one week before school starts, in case a seat becomes available.
+Children who are waitlisted at all of their preferred schools should complete registration for their neighborhood school.
+If a space becomes available for one of the student's waitlisted schools, staff may transfer the student's existing registration to the newly offered lottery school.

-If my application is accepted, how do I secure my child's seat at the school?
+If my student is offered a placement, how do I confirm and secure a seat at the school?

 No. PUSD does not grant mid-year transfers.
-If your child is currently attending a PUSD school other than your school of residence and you wish to change enrollment to the school of residence for the next school year, you will need to submit a relinquish form online to the Office of Enrollment, Permits and Student Records the summer before the next school year.
-No transfers will be permitted after a week prior to the start of the school year.
+If your child is currently attending a PUSD school other than your neighborhood school and you wish to change enrollment to the neighborhood school for the next school year, you will need to submit a relinquish permit form online to the Office of Enrollment, Permits, and Student Records the summer before the next school year.
+No transfers will be permitted after a week before the start of the school year.

-What are the enrollment opportunities for students who do not reside within PUSD boundaries?
+What are the enrollment opportunities for students who reside out of PUSD boundaries?

 Non-resident families are welcome to explore PUSD signature programs: College & Career Academies in our high schools, Dual Language Immersion Programs in French, Spanish, Armenian, and Mandarin Chinese, the STEAM Magnet at Octavia E. Butler Magnet, Visual & Performing Arts at Eliot, the International Baccalaureate Programme at Willard Elementary School and Blair Middle and High School, and more.
 Non-residents are invited to submit an interdistrict permit request (see Important Dates at pusd.us/enroll and interdistrict permit request to enter PUSD).

 Is any preference given to a student whose parent/guardian is employed by the Pasadena Unified School District?

-Yes, District employees’ children are offered preference in the General-First Lottery phase.
-Current, full-time monthly employees may apply online with some restrictions.
-Unless the student is new to PUSD, the applicant must be entering a transition grade: TK, K, 1st, 6th, or 9th.
+Yes, District employees’ children are offered preference in the 1st Lottery phase.
 To qualify for this preference, the employee must work 30 hours or more per week for the Pasadena Unified School District, and the student must be a child of the employee and reside with the employee.
 Employees of the City of Pasadena also qualify for this preference.

 Is there a waitlist following the lotteries?